Amherstia

-Amherstia nobilis (သော်ကကြီး [θɔ̀ka̰ dʑí]; the Pride of Burma, in the family Fabaceae) is a tropical tree with large, showy flowers.
+Amherstia nobilis (သော်ကကြီး [θɔ̀ka̰ dʑí]; the Pride of Burma) is a tropical tree growing to about 15 m in height with large, showy flowers.
 It is the only member of the genus Amherstia.
-It is widely cultivated for ornament in the humid tropics, but is very rare in the wild and has only been collected from its native habitat a few times.
-It is native to Burma (Myanmar), hence the common name.
+It is widely cultivated for ornament in the humid tropics, but is extinct in the wild, only being known from a single wild specimen which was recorded in 1865.
+It is thus potentially endemic in Burma (Myanmar), hence the common name, though Plants of the World Online also cites it as native in adjoining Thailand.
 The scientific name commemorates Lady Amherst, (as does Lady Amherst's pheasant) and also her daughter Sarah.
 Another common name, orchid tree, is also used for members of the genus Bauhinia.